jamesma/top-tweets/README.md

 stored in a single instance, we should start with partitioning the data across DB instances. `Tweet ID` can be used as the Key for this partitioning strategy.
 There are multiple partitioning algorithms to ensure new Tweets are distributed evenly across shards.
 One of them is by taking a hash (MD5 checksum) of the key.

+Usually, I'd implement unit tests and integration tests to ensure there's at least 75% test coverage, but this isn't done due to the time constraint.
+The ideal approach is to take on a TDD approach by implementing Red (failing) tests, then implementing the interfaces and implementations to make them pass.